 Figure 3: The evolution of Russian birth and death rates in Soviet (non-shaded) and post-Glasnost (shaded)

-It should come as no surprise that, having driven half the population to poverty and despair, capitalism in advanced capitalist countries also finds that it is ultimately unable to reproduce the workers on whom it depends.
+It should come as no surprise that, having driven half the population to poverty and despair, capitalism in advanced capitalist countries also finds itself ultimately unable to reproduce the workers on whom it depends.

-The US, and now the UK, are already showing declines in life expectancy.
-Deaths due to poisoning, suicide, liver disease—afflictions of poverty and despair—are taking an increasing toll (Figure 4).
+The United States, and now the United Kingdom, are already showing declines in life expectancy.
+Deaths from poisoning, suicide, liver disease—afflictions of poverty and despair—are taking an increasing toll (Figure 4).

 Figure 4: The rise in mortality due to the diseases of despair, United States